lk-geimfari/mimesis/README.md

 - 🇳🇴 - Norsk (no)
 - 🇸🇪 - Svenska (sv)
 - 🇵🇹 - Português (pt)
-- 🇧🇷 - Português Brasileiro
+- 🇧🇷 - Português Brasileiro (pt-br)

 ## Documentation
 Church is a pretty simple library and all you need to start is the small documentation.
 See church's Sphinx-generated documentation here: [http://church.readthedocs.io](http://church.readthedocs.io)